Kurt Cobain’s Crown Power Base 2 Amplifier

 Kurt had a Mesa/Boogie, but we also used a Fender Bassman a lot and a Vox AC30 on Nevermind.The Definitive Kurt Cobain Gear Guide

-The Crown Power Base 2 was used from around late 1990, to around January 1991.
-At that point, and for a brief period of time, Kurt’s rackmount case held only the Mesa Boogie Studio .22 Preamp and two other unknown units.
-If you happen to recognize them (see photo below), make sure to leave a comment.
+Crown Power Base 2 was used from around late 1990, to around January 1991.
+At that point, and for a brief period of time, Kurt’s rackmount case held the Mesa Boogie Studio .22 Preamp, a Carver PM-1200 dual-channel Magnetic Field power amplifier, and one more unit that is unknown at this time.
+If you happen to recognize it (see photo below, it’s the unit at the very bottom), make sure to leave a comment.

 By the start of the Oceanic tour in late January 1992, Kurt began using two Crest 4801 power amps.
 Most source online seem to indicate that the Crest directly replaced the old Crown, but based on photos, there seemed to have been a brief period of time in January when he used neither of those two.